 - Program Values

 The Program in Public Health values high-quality education that moves beyond the simple transmission of information to production of creative and critical thinkers who will be able to maintain public health's value to society in the future.
-This value is operationalized through provision of the Core and Concentration curricula leading to the MPH degree, which is supplemented by a vairety of combined and concurrent degree options, the PhD in Population Health and Clinical Outcomes Research, the Master of Health Administration, the MS in Epidemiology & Clinical Research, and the Advanced Graduate Certificate programs.
+This value is operationalized through provision of the Core and Concentration curricula leading to the MPH degree, which is supplemented by a vairety of combined and concurrent degree options, the PhD in Population Health & Clinical Outcomes Research, the Master of Health Administration, the MS in Epidemiology & Clinical Research, and the Advanced Graduate Certificate programs.
 They have as their conerstones the development of analytical and critical thinking skills and and ecological approage to health improvement and desease prevention that will produce public health problem solvers and health management professionals with a population health perspective.

 The Program in Public Health values research that contributes to the health improvement of all populations and the elimination of health disparities.
 This value is operationalized by leading and facilitating interdisciplinary and collaborative research by the faculty and students, including work that emphasizes health improvement through community engagement and community-based participatory research (CBPR).